NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/GirderWebCloud/README.md

 # Project Description

 My expertise is in Girder and scalable cloud based processing.
 I will give a ~15 min talk on web/cloud tech, where I'll demo Girder in AWS on Tuesday Jan 9, 1-2 pm.
-I am going to be at project week Monday and Tuesday.
+I am going to be at Project Week on Monday and Tuesday.
 Please reach out if you want to chat!

 - [Source code](https://github.com/girder/girder)
 - [Documentation](http://girder.readthedocs.io/en/latest/)